navikt/basta/README.md

 The application can be started by running the `StandaloneBastaJettyRunner` class/main method.
 You can log in with username "prodadmin" and password "prodadmin".
 The app will listen on http://localhost:1337.
-Remember to run the gulp build first - `npx gulp` - or else there will be no UI.

 When compiling and building in environments without access to Oracle Database Server the DatabaseScriptsTest test needs to be disabled.
 This can be done by adding -Dtest=\!DatabaseScriptsTest.java to the maven command: `mvn -Dtest=\!DatabaseScriptsTest.java clean install`